By Nick Mancini

 7. Making the Wrong Call About Outsourcing

-While there is no clear answer to the question of what to outsource and when, rule of thumb says to keep core competencies and differentiators in-house.
+While there is no clear answer to the question of what to outsource and when, the rule of thumb says to keep core competencies and differentiators in-house.
 Outsource the rest.
 For example, systems like email and compliance solutions have been commoditized.
 There are very few scenarios where it makes sense to keep these in-house.

 8. Under-Training Your Staff